PsychVault

 Working With the Right Populations

-Neurodivergent clinicians often gravitate toward specific client populations — and this isn't accidental.
+Many neurodivergent clinicians gravitate toward specific client populations - and this isn't accidental.

 There is a particular clinical resonance that comes from shared experience.
 An autistic clinician working with autistic clients brings something that no amount of training can fully replicate: an embodied understanding of what it feels like to process the world differently, to be misread constantly, to have your experience invalidated by people who mean well.